Welcome to today's edition of the Rush 24-7 podcast.

 Should not affect anybody's self-esteem, is my point.

-what they think of us.
+What they think of us.

 A new syndrome to report to you out there, ladies and gentlemen.

-Been announced here by Dutch.
+Complicated grief syndrome, CGS, been announced here by Dutch.

-Is it Dutch, yeah, a bunch of Dutch doctors?
+Yeah, a bunch of Dutch doctors.

-It's normal uh to feel sadness and grief with the passing of a loved one, but an intense and persistent yearning for that person who died and difficulties moving on with life after a period of time in a sense that life and the future are meaningless and purposelessness are signs of complicated grief syndrome.
+It's normal to feel sadness and grief with the passing of a loved one, but an intense and persistent yearning for that person who died and difficulties moving on with life after a period of time and a sense that life and the future are meaningless and purposelessness are signs of complicated grief syndrome.

-Uh it warns a group of Dutch doctors.
+It warns a group of Dutch doctors.

 But the symptoms are shared by members of both groups.

-So we've got complicated grief syndrome, normal grief syndrome, and super grief.
+So now we've got complicated grief syndrome, normal grief syndrome, and super grief.

 Yeah, what do we do?